Cabo de Santo Agostinho is a city located in the state of Pernambuco, Brazil, known for its beautiful beaches, natural landscapes and rich history.

 Itapuama Beach is located between Pedra do Xaréu and Praia do Paiva.

-The meaning of the name Itapuama is “Pedra Bonita”.
-Itapuama beach is characterised by the volcanic rocks and coconut trees that make up its beautiful landscape.
+The name Itapuama means ‘Beautiful Stone’.
+Itapuama beach is characterised by the volcanic rocks and coconut palms that make up its beautiful landscape.

-It is a beach with good waves, popular for surfing and has small boats on the shore and good inns to stay.
+It’s a beach with good waves, popular for surfing and has small boats along the shore and good inns to stay in.

 8. Pedra do Xaréu Beach

-Pedra do Xaréu is on the side of Paiva beach.
+Pedra do Xaréu is next to Paiva beach.
 It is a beach with medium waves and light sands.
-In the middle of volcanic rocks, at low tide natural pools are formed, ideal for swimming and diving.
+In the middle of volcanic rocks, natural pools are formed at low tide, ideal for swimming and snorkelling.

-Its name is given by the large amount of shark fish that are found on the shore.
-It is a good place to savour delicious seafood.
+Its name comes from the large quantity of shark fish found along the shore.
+It’s a good spot for savouring delicious seafood.

-Another possibility is to stay for a few days in Cabo de Santo Agostinho or in Porto de Galinhas, both with infrastructure of inns, hotels and resorts.
+Another possibility is to stay for a few days in Cabo de Santo Agostinho or Porto de Galinhas, both of which have an infrastructure of inns, hotels and resorts.

 History of Cabo de Santo Agostinho

-The history of Cabo de Santo Agostinho begins well before the arrival of the Portuguese in Brazil.
-Like much of the Brazilian territory, the Cape was populated by indigenous people of the Caeté ethnic group.
+The history of Cabo de Santo Agostinho began long before the Portuguese arrived in Brazil.
+Like much of Brazil, the Cape was populated by indigenous people of the Caeté ethnic group.

 The first settlements called Arraial do Cabo appeared in the second half of the 16th century.

-It is formed by the Mother Churches of Sto Antônio, Sto Amaro, Nossa Senhora do Livramento and the old Chapel of Rosário dos Pretos (today Praça Théo Silva), and scarce houses represented by old buildings in the streets of Matriz (Rua Vigário João Batista) and Dr Antonio de Souza Leão.
+It is made up of the Parish Churches of Sto Antônio, Sto Amaro, Nossa Senhora do Livramento and the former Capela do Rosário dos Pretos (today Praça Théo Silva), and the sparse houses represented by the old buildings in the streets of Matriz (Rua Vigário João Batista) and Dr Antonio de Souza Leão.

 The façades are protected by municipal law, but most are uncharacterised.

-In 1560 João Paes Barreto already established the Morgado de Nossa Senhora da Madre de Deus do Cabo de Sto Agostinho, linking the Engenho Madre de Deus, later called Engenho Velho.
+In 1560, João Paes Barreto established the Morgado de Nossa Senhora da Madre de Deus do Cabo de Sto Agostinho, linking the Madre de Deus sugar mill, later called Engenho Velho.
 The deed was drawn up on 28 October 1580.

-According to Sebastião de Vasconcelos Galvão, author of the Dicionário Iconográfico, Histórico e Estatístico de Pernambuco, the town’s settlement dates from 1618; before that date it consisted of a few sparse houses, far apart.
+According to Sebastião de Vasconcelos Galvão, author of the Dicionário Iconográfico, Histórico e Estatístico de Pernambuco (Iconographic, Historical and Statistical Dictionary of Pernambuco), the municipality’s settlement dates back to 1618; before then it was made up of a few sparse houses, far apart.

 Its installation, however, took place on 18 February 1812, by the ombudsman and corregidor-general of the Recife District, Dr Clemente Ferreira de França.

-The then Vila do Cabo de Sto Agostinho was elevated to the category of city on 09 July 1877, by provincial law no. 1,269, to the name of Cidade de Santo Agostinho do Cabo.
+The then Vila do Cabo de Sto Agostinho was elevated to city status on 9 July 1877, by provincial law no. 1,269, to the name of Cidade de Santo Agostinho do Cabo.

-The Cape had its economy centred on the development of sugar cane monoculture, from 1570, with the donation of sesmarias along the Pirapama River.
+Cabo’s economy was centred on the development of sugar cane monoculture, starting in 1570 with the donation of sesmarias along the Pirapama River.

-João Paes occupied the land granted to him in 1571, south of the Araçuagipe River (Pirapama), and founded the first engenho bangüê (sugar mill) which he called Madre de Deus (today Engenho Velho), the oldest sugar centre in the region.
+João Paes occupied the land granted to him in 1571, to the south of the Araçuagipe River (Pirapama), and founded the first engenho bangüê (sugar mill), which he called Madre de Deus (today Engenho Velho), the oldest sugar centre in the region.

-Cabo de Santo Agostinho Tourism and Travel Guide in Pernambuco
+Tourism and Travel Guide to Cabo de Santo Agostinho in Pernambuco